pubnub/arduino/README.md

 ``~/sketchbook/libraries/PubNub/`` and restart your Arduino IDE.
 Try out the examples!

+##WiFi Shield Support

+The PubNub library supports the WiFi shield as well.
+In order to use the library with a WiFi-enabled Arduino, you will need to edit the file PubNub.h, commenting out the line

+	//#define PubNub_Ethernet

+and uncommenting

+	#define PubNub_WiFi

 ##Notes

 * There is no SSL support on Arduino, it is unfeasible with